 Senior Convertible promissory note payable to FirstFire Global Opportunities Fund, LLC (the "FirstFire Note") dated November 15, 2017 and bearing interest at a rate of 5% per annum.
 The lender loaned the Company \$330,000 and the FirstFire Note has an original issue discount of \$33,000.
 The FirstFire Note is due seven months from the date of issue.
 FirstFire may, at its option, convert all or a portion of the FirstFire Note and accrued but unpaid interest into shares of common stock at a conversion price of \$0.40 per share (the "FirstFire Fixed Conversion Price") for the first 180 calendar days after the issue date.
 After the 180th day, the conversion price of the common stock during the twenty (20) consecutive trading day period immediately preceding the trading day that the Company received a notice of conversion.
 During the twelve months ended May 31, 2018, a dilutive issuance occurred.
 As a result, the FirstFire Fixed Conversion Price was reduced to \$0.3125 per share.
-The Company recognized a discount of \$363,000 on the FirstFire Note related to the beneficial conversion.
-During the twelve months ended May 31, 2018, ended May 31, 2018, the company accrued interest in the amount of \$9,000 on this note.
+The Company recognized a discount of \$363,000 on the FirstFire Note related to the beneficial conversion feature at the time of issuance.
+During the twelve months ended May 31, 2018, the issuance of \$363,000 on the solution was charged to operations.
+During the twelve months ended May 31, 2018, the May 31, 2018, the amount of \$9,000 on this note.